dylanized/peezy-test/README.md

 Other features include HTTP testing, before & after functions, and more.

-These tests and suites can be built dynamically, and reusable functions can be passed in for assert or before/after behavior.
-This allows code reuse and code clarity in the construction of large testing scenarios.
+These tests and suites can be built dynamically, and external functions can be passed in.
+These features can be combined in a variety of ways to reduce boilerplate code and simplify complex testing scenarios.

 #### Table of Contents